lemlac/mulem/docs/reference.md

 -- Prints "This string is broken into multiple parts."
 ```

 You can also write multi-line strings with `"""`.
 A common issue in programming languages is how to fix the issue of leading whitespace in a multi-line string.
-Mulang uses significant whitespace, so unintenting the string wouldn't work.
+Mulang uses significant whitespace, so unindenting the string wouldn't work.
 We don't want all the leading whitespace to be in the string, but how do we solve this?
 Whitespace is trimmed based on the positions of the last `"""`.
 Anything before it is automatically trimmed.
 Much like blocks, having too little indentation is a syntax error inside multi-line strings.
 This helps keep things readable and consistent and solves the whitespace issue inside strings.

 ```
 myStr =